qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

 We note the second split is reversed depending type of instructions it contains.

-We order instruction blocks (during the second split) such that instructions where instructions where source- and destination processing unit are same comes first, and those where the differ second.
+We order instruction blocks (during the second split) such that instructions whose source and destination processing units are the same come first.
 We note that the second split is technically easier to make as the blocks processed in the first split already have certain guarantees provided: